So you're getting better at coding? We've got some challenges for you.

 Newest challenges:

-Scratch: Make a Halloween scene
+Scratch: Make a Christmas card

 Scratch is a nice programming language for learning how to code.
 If you haven't used Scratch before, you can do our Scratch badges to get started.
 If you have used Scratch before, pick a challenge below and do it!